fabianschilling/awesome-convnets/README.md

 # Awesome Convolutional Neural Networks

 A list of papers I used for my thesis about convolutional neural networks with a focus on batch normalization.
+The papers are mostly ordered chronologically in terms of their publication date.
+I divided the the papers in sections [Early word](#early-word), [Pre-AlexNet](#pre-alexnet), [Post-AlexNet](#post-alexnet), and [Batch Normalization](#batch-normalization).

 ## Early work